New-Alias

 Prompt for confirmation before executing the command.

-Aliases created with New-Alias are not saved after you exit the session or close PowerShell.
-You can use Export-Alias and Import-Alias to save and restore alias information from a file.
+Changes you make to an alias are lost when you exit the session or close PowerShell unless you add the alias to the startup PowerShell profile.
+You can also use Export-Alias and Import-Alias to save and restore alias information from a file.

 You can assign an alias to a cmdlet, script, function, or executable file, but you cannot assign an alias to a command and its parameters.
 For example, you can assign an alias to Get-Eventlog, but you cannot assign an alias to Get-Eventlog -logname security.
 However, you can create a function that includes such a command.